 Compile and build in Visual Studio

-Running a build creates assemblies and executable applications from your source code at any point during a development cycle.
+When you build source code, the build engine creates assemblies and executable applications.
 In general, the build process is very similar across many different project types such as Windows, ASP.NET, mobile apps, and others.
-The build process is also very similar across programming languages such as C#, Visual Basic, C++, and F#.
+The build process is also similar across programming languages such as C#, Visual Basic, C++, and F#.

-A successful build is essentially a validation that the application's source code contains correct syntax and that all static references to libraries, assemblies, and other components have been resolved.
-This produces an application executable that can then be tested for proper functioning in both a debugging environment and through a variety of manual and automated tests to validate code quality.
-Once the application has been fully tested, you can then compile a release version to deploy to your customers.
+A successful build validates that the application's source code contains correct syntax and that all static references to libraries, assemblies, and other components can resolve.
+An application executable is produced that can be tested for proper functioning in both a debugging environment and through a variety of manual and automated tests to validate code quality.
+Once the application has been fully tested, you can compile a release version to deploy to your customers.
 For an introduction to this process, see Walkthrough: Building an application.

-Within the Visual Studio product family, there are three methods you can use to build an application: the Visual Studio IDE, the MSBuild command-line tools, and Team Foundation Build on Visual Studio Team Services:
+You can use any of the following methods to build an application: the Visual Studio IDE, the MSBuild command-line tools, and Azure Pipelines:

 |IDE||- Create builds immediately and test them in a debugger.

 - Run multi-processor builds for C++ and C# projects.

 - Customize different aspects of the build system.

 |MSBuild command line||- Build projects without installing Visual Studio.